dsb-norge/github-actions/ci-cd/README.md

 These actions are used by the CI/CD workflow(s) in [./workflows](../workflows).
 For example usage see their usage in those workflows.

-For documentation refer to the `description` section of each specific actions as well as comments within their defintion.
+For documentation refer to the `description` section of each specific actions as well as comments within their definition.

 ## Maintenance